Be in love with your failures because you will see them more often. And if that’s not the case with you, then you’re probably on a wrong track.

-Born in 1983 and blessed with a mysterious disorder which is slightly close to Congential Myopathy.
-I am an independent IT consultant and a software engineer in India.
+Born in 1983 and blessed with a mysterious disorder which is slightly close to Congenital Myopathy, I am an independent IT consultant and a software engineer in India.
 I have done my Masters in Computer Applications (MCA) from IGNOU.
-I am also a graduate in Indian Classical Music and have undergone formal training in singing for 9 years regularly.
+I am also a graduate in Indian Classical Music (Visharad) and have undergone regular formal training in singing for 9 years.
 Professionally I chose computers as my career as I am very passionate about programming and developing software.
 Oh and yes, people call me “Sumit Mehta“. 😉

 - If you feel that you are not a disabled person, you can do a lot in life.